VEZY/PlantBiophysics.jl/docs/src/extending/implement_a_model.md

 The first line defines the name of the model (`Medlyn`), with the types that will be used for the parameters.
 Then it defines the structure as a subtype of [`AbstractStomatal_ConductanceModel`](@ref).
 This step is very important as it tells to the package what kind of process the model simulates.
 In this case, it is a stomatal conductance model, that's why we use [`AbstractStomatal_ConductanceModel`](@ref).
 We would use [`AbstractPhotosynthesisModel`](@ref) instead for a photosynthesis model, [`AbstractEnergy_BalanceModel`](@ref) for an energy balance model, and [`AbstractLight_InterceptionModel`](@ref) for a light interception model.

-These abstract structures are automatically defined when defining a process using the `@gen_process_methods` macro from `PlantSimEngine.jl` (which PlantBiophysics is built upon).
+These abstract structures are automatically defined when defining a process using the `@process` macro from `PlantSimEngine.jl` (which PlantBiophysics is built upon).

 For another example, the [`Fvcb`](@ref) model is a subtype of [`AbstractPhotosynthesisModel`](@ref).
 You can check this using: